pypa/pip/docs/reference/pip_install.rst

 add hashes for alternatives archives using :ref:`pip hash`: for instance if there is both a binary and a source distribution.

+The :ref:`wheel cache <Wheel cache>` is disabled in hash-checking mode to prevent spurious hash mismatch errors.
+These would otherwise occur while installing sdists that had already been automatically built into cached wheels: those wheels would be selected for installation, but their hashes would not match the sdist ones from the requirements file.
+A further complication is that locally built wheels are nondeterministic: contemporary modification times make their way into the archive, making hashes unpredictable across machines and cache flushes.
+However, wheels fetched from index servers land in pip's HTTP cache, not its wheel cache, and are used normally in hash-checking mode.
+The only potential penalty is thus extra build time for sdists, and this can be solved by making sure pre-built wheels are available from the index server.

-Hash-checking mode also functions with :ref:`pip download` and :ref:`pip wheel`.
-A :ref:`comparison of hash-checking mode with other repeatability strategies <Repeatability>` is available in the User Guide.
+Hash-checking mode also works with :ref:`pip download` and :ref:`pip wheel`.
+A :ref:`comparison of hash-checking mode with other repeatability strategies
+<Repeatability>` is available in the User Guide.

 .. warning::
     Beware of the ``setup_requires`` keyword arg in :file:`setup.py`.
 The